Customer small business financing solutions delivered through a single, online application.

 To set up direct deposit for your employees, you should talk to your bank (i.e., the ODFI in this case) about what information they need and how much it will cost you.

-Interested employees will agree to direct deposit and provide you with bank account and routing numbers.
+Interested employees will agree to direct deposit and provide you with a bank account and routing numbers.
 You then provide this information to the ODFI.

 When payday comes, you submit your payment files to the ODFI.
 The ODFI then submits the transaction to the ACH network, which results in your employees receiving funds in their accounts soon after.